I’ll admit it. I’ve still got cherry blossoms on the brain.

 - Scrape the mixture into a piping bag, cut the tip, and pipe into the doughnut cavity, about ¾ full.

-- Place into the oven for 6-7 minutes, until they spring back when touched lightly.
+- Bake at 375°F for 6-7 minutes, until they spring back when touched lightly.

 - Let the doughnuts cool in the pan before removing with a toothpick.
 Remove to a cooling rack with a piece of parchment paper underneath.